agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_parameter | Not exactly 3 parameters given OR first parameter is not an agent of the same team OR x and y cannot be parsed to valid integers. failed_partner | The partner's action is not connect OR failed randomly. failed | There are no blocks at the given coordinates OR the given positions are too far apart OR one of the blocks is already connected to the other agent OR one agent is already attached to the other (recursively), or connecting both blocks would violate the size limit for connected structures.
+failed_parameter | First parameter is not an agent of the same team OR x and y cannot be parsed to valid integers. failed_partner | The partner's action is not `connect` OR failed randomly OR has wrong parameters. failed_target | At least one of the specified blocks is not at the given position or not attached to the agent or already attached to the other agent. failed | The given positions are too far apart OR one agent is already attached to the other (or through other blocks), or connecting both blocks would violate the size limit for connected structures.

 ### request